Princeton-CDH/devenv/importing-data.md

 (where `YYY-MM-DD` is replaced by the name you used for your db backup)

 This should fully restore your database to the state it was in before any changes you may have made subsequently.
-The syntax we've seen before and pipes the contents of `YYYY-MM-DD-mydb.sql` to the `mysql` client, with one parameter (the name of the database that the dumps statements should apply to)
+The syntax we've seen before.
+It pipes the contents of `YYYY-MM-DD-mydb.sql` to the `mysql` client, with one parameter (the name of the database that the dump's statements should apply to)

 ## Importing data -- first steps